RetroReversing/retroReversing/categories/consoles/PS2.md

 The hardware used to develop Playstation 2 games was similar but had an increase in memory along with a few debugging features.
 The details are covered in a seperate post:
 {% include link-to-other-post.html post="/playstation-2-development-hardware" description="For information about Sony's Playstation Two development hardware check out this post." %}

+Later in the PS2's lifetime SN Systems released a specific development kit for developing online multiplayer PS2 games compatible with the PS2 Modem called the Network Development Kit (NDK).

+{% include link-to-other-post.html post="/sn-systems-network-development-kit-for-ps2/" description="For information about Network Development Kit development hardware check out this post." %}

 ---
 # Games
 What would the Sony Playstation 2 be without its excellent line-up of games?
 It was huge line up of third party the games that attracted many people away from the Nintendo Gamecube and Microsoft Xbox.